 Officer Primary supports families by offering our students free access to breakfast on Tuesday and Thursday mornings.
 This has been created to help those families who would appreciate the financial support, those running late in the morning and for those students who need a quiet space and a friendly face to start the day.
 Students are offered things like cereal, toast, baked beans and fruit.
-Students should arrive at 8.15 to eat before they enter their classroom.
-This is run out of the library.
+Students should arrive at 8:15am to eat before they enter their classroom.